Working Abroad Vocabulary: Words, Collocations & Idioms (B2–C1)

 Meaning: the process of moving to another place for work

-• Her job offer included full relocation support, including help with housing and schools for her children.
+• Her contract included full relocation support, including housing assistance.

-• The company is covering all relocation expenses for staff moving to the new headquarters in Berlin.
+• The company covered all relocation expenses for staff moving to Berlin.

 Meaning: official permission to work in a foreign country

-• Without a work permit, it’s illegal to take up employment in many countries.
+• Without a work permit, employment is illegal in many countries.

-Meaning: when a company supports an employee’s visa application
+Meaning: when an employer supports an employee’s visa application

-• The tech firm offered her a position with visa sponsorship, which made the move much easier.
+• The firm offered visa sponsorship, which made the move possible.

-• Many graduates look for companies that provide visa sponsorship to work abroad.
+• Many graduates look specifically for companies that provide visa sponsorship.

 Meaning: the process of adapting to a new culture